 - Allow for dual PC connection: Using the same PC for both gaming and streaming can be a daunting task.
 Though there are powerful PCs that can handle the task, they are not available to all gamers.
 However, you can use a dual PC connection.
 One of the PCs will be your gaming PC and the other the streaming PC.
 This can only be made possible with a capture card.

-How to Choose the Best Capture Cards For Streaming
+How to Choose the Best Capture Cards For Streaming in 2021

 With the market flooded with capture cards of varying specifications, there is a need to know what makes a good one.
 Here we have gathered the features you should consider in a capture card before splashing the cash.